alphagov/notifications-node-client/DOCUMENTATION.md

 #### reference (optional)

 A unique identifier you create if necessary.
 This reference identifies a single unique notification or a batch of notifications.
+For example:

 ```
-"STRING"
+"your_reference_here"
 ```

 #### olderThan (optional)

 Input the ID of a notification into this argument.
 If you use this argument, the client returns the next 250 received notifications older than the given ID.
+For example:

 ```
 "8e222534-7f05-4972-86e3-17c5d9f894e2"